 Originally Mastodome 0.2 was scheduled to be released in early March 2018.
 Unfortunately I've had to push this back for a while.

 This is because:

 To be more specific about those "technical hurdles":

 Given I also want to support other networks (eg. GNU Social & Twitter) towards the end of this year I think it makes sense to write my own client libraries for REST calls.
 Also I'm going to have to code a new front-end UI from scratch so I don't run into the same problems again.

 I've also rejigged the scope of the next few releases to reflect this change of priorities.
-You can get a more detailed view of features and target release dates on the milestones page, but as a general summary:
+As a general summary:

 You'll also notice on the milestones page that Mastodome will support users with more than one Mastodon account.
 0.2 will "remember" past logins, 0.3 will enable fast user-switching and 0.4 should provide a way of posting a toot to multiple accounts at the same time.
 That will hopefully be more user-friendly than pinning multiple tabs in your web browser and justify why you'd want to use a desktop client in the first place.